PROCESS

 STEP 2

 The image is then further manipulated digitally in a process I call "Layer Mapping".
-Without getting too technical, I break the image down into 4 colors, then distill each of these 4 colors into 16-25 levels of intensity (from dark to light), yielding 64-100 levels.
-I then "map" them to establish the very precise paint colors that will need to be blended to execute the painting.
+Without getting too technical, I break the image down into 4 pigment colors, then distill each of these 4 colors into many levels of intensity (from dark to light), yielding close to 100 levels.
+I then map them to establish the very precise paint colors that will need to be blended to execute the painting.

 STEP 3